 An important distinction needs to be drawn between two of these subfields: Natural Language Understanding (NLU) and Natural Language Generation (NLG).

-In the context of eCommerce, NLU drives site search.
+In the context of an eCommerce platform, NLU drives site search.
 This is where users speak, or type how they speak, expect to be understood and given the information they need.
 On the other hand, chatbots generate language.
-They speak back to the user, generate language and, therefore, are driven by NLG.
+They speak back to the user, generate language, and therefore, are driven by NLG.

 NLU and Ecommerce Search: Handling the Five Finicky Features of Natural Language

 Across different eCommerce verticals, the way we communicate with a website is very different from how we talk to other people – most of the time.
-The majority of all search queries actually contain two words or less, which is not very “natural” at all.
+On average, a customer’s search query generally contains two words or less, which is not very “natural” at all.

-Given our unnatural search tendencies, natural language product search wasn’t really a motivating factor in the adoption of AI for eCommerce (Gartner 2019).
-Understanding natural language wasn’t prioritized because that’s not how people were communicating online, so applications of AI were focused elsewhere and simplistic machine translation remained the norm.
+Given our unnatural search tendencies, natural language product search wasn’t really a motivating factor in the adoption of AI for eCommerce ( Gartner 2019 ).
+Understanding natural language wasn’t prioritized because that’s not how people were communicating online, so applications of conversational AI were focused elsewhere and simplistic machine translation remained the norm.

 Things are changing though.
-While people searching how they speak is still far from being commonplace, this behavior has been increasing in recent years.
-Google’s search, Apple’s Siri, and Facebook’s Graph Search are perhaps some of the most well-known cases and are setting the bar very high for eCommerce players.
+While voice search is still far from being commonplace, this behavior has been increasing in recent years.
+Google’s search, Apple’s Siri, and Facebook’s Graph Search are perhaps some of the most well-known cases and are setting the bar very high for eCommerce platforms.

 Analysts agree that we are approaching a conversational commerce revolution, which means NLU will prove to provide a competitive advantage.
 Microphone icons have appeared on eCommerce websites over the past few years, but these tools cannot really help unless the search has real NLU capabilities.